Return to 1912 at the Titanic Museum in Belfast

 This, our second trip to Ireland, leads us to Donegal for our daughter's wedding.
 Although our time was limited, we didn't want to miss a short stop in Belfast.
 Our final destination was Donegal, Ireland, on the western coastline of the country, by way of Belfast in Northern Ireland.

-Len, the boys and myself arrived in Dublin at 5:30 a.m., picked up our Dooley's rental car - and returned it due to the flat tire they let us drive off with - and finally zig-zagged to the M2, making a beeline toward Belfast.
-We only had this day to spend in the northern city, so ignoring jet lag and fueling with coffee kept us going.
+Len, the boys and myself arrived in Dublin at 5:30 a.m., picked up our Enterprise rental car and zig-zagged to the M2, making a beeline toward Belfast.
+We only had this afternoon to spend in the northern city, so ignoring jet lag and refueling with coffee kept us moving.

 Belfast, like Dublin, was a bear to navigate.
 Getting accustomed to driving on the left side of the road usually takes us about two days to master, which we did not have.
 Metropolitan cities are hard; don't let anyone tell you otherwise.